hphelion/documentation/network.getting.started.md

 	- Inbound ssh (TCP Port 22) from any source
 	- Inbound ping (ICMP) from any source

-You can use the API, CLI or HP Public Cloud Console to add or modify security group rules.
+You can use the API, CLI or HP Helion Public Cloud Console to add or modify security group rules.

 ##Using Regions and Availability Zones with the Networking Service## {#az}